rajgoel/course-business-analytics-fundamentals/08-lab/slides.md

 How can we model this decision problem as a minimum flow problem?

 > [!NOTE]
-> The minimum flow problem is a close relative of the maximum flow problem
+> The minimum flow problem is a close relative of the maximum flow problem.
-> with non-negative lower bounds on arc flows.
 > In the minimum flow problem, we wish to send the minimum amount of flow
-> from the source to the sink, while satisfying given lower on arc flows.
+> from the source to the sink, while satisfying given lower bounds on arc flows.

 > [!TIP]
 > Draw the nodes and arcs of the network and indicate the lower bounds on arcs.